 Joondalup Performing Arts and Cultural Facility

-Following the closure of the consultation period, a report will be prepared for Council on the outcomes of consultation.
-It will also recommend any changes to the business case that are considered appropriate.
+A report is currently being prepared for Council on the outcomes of the consultation.
 This report will be used to inform Council in its decision-making process.

 Overall consultation results will also be available on the City’s Community Consultation page for viewing, with individual responses remaining confidential.

-For further information on this project, please contact Senior Projects Officer on 9400 4292 or via email.
+For further information on this project, please contact the City on 9400 4292 or via email.

 Since the 1990s, the City has considered the need for a dedicated performing arts and cultural facility to provide local opportunities for residents to participate in and experience cultural events.